April 2010

 -

-Monsieur Ouine, one of the greatest French novels of the 20th century, provides many answers to the modern world as it is.
-The following few quotes provide a glimpse of the evil that is everywhere.
+Monsieur Ouine, one of the greatest French novels of the 20th century, offers many answers to the modern world as it is.
+The following quotes provide a glimpse into the evil that insinuates itself everywhere.
 Continue reading

 -